ajvarela/cai2025/README.md

  3. **Finally, click on the Compliance button to test the function**.

- 4. **On folder eventLogsViolations, are available the violations from the different scenarios**.
+ 4. **On folder eventLogsViolations, are available the violation logs from the different scenarios**.